A one-operator finance firm for owner-operated businesses.

 One firm, two shapes of work.

-The Sprint and the Engagement are not two products.
-They are the same method delivered in two shapes, and the sequence between them is fixed.
+The same method delivered in two shapes.
+Below is why both exist, and why the sequence between them is fixed.

 The Control Sprint